nvogel/puppet-ansible/README.md

 ## Requirements

-A puppet master with store config enable, because this module use exported ressources.
+A puppet master with "storeconfigs" enabled, because this module use exported ressources.

 This module is created for Debian (Squeeze/Wheezy) and compatible with puppet agent (> 2.7).